 To begin experimenting with edging, it’s recommended you start by practicing solo.
 Restraining oneself can seem torturous — it takes a great amount of control to compartmentalize the situation.

 First, understand how important slow breathing is in the situation.
 Imagine your yoga technique and breathe in slowly while focusing on the inhale and breathing out in a long, drawn-out release.
 This breathing technique can help you focus on the moment and on masturbating successfully with an orgasm in mind.

 Clinical sexologist Rena McDaniel says, “Often, we rush towards the supposed finish line of orgasm with little thought and even less attention to sustained pleasure.
 Edging is a great way slow down and enjoy the journey.”

-It takes women on average four minutes to reach an orgasm during masturbation.
+It takes women, on average, four minutes to reach an orgasm during masturbation (as noted in Sexual Behavior in the Human Female).
 While this is something that is celebrated (hell yeah for getting yourselves off), it’s also something that should be avoided with edging.
 The key during edging is to slowly build yourself up as you utilize toys — finding the right one might take some experimentation — and test your limits.